 - Ammunition for all the weapons

-- Mills bombs, land mines, gelignite, sticky bombs, detonators,
+- Mills bombs, land mines, gelignite, sticky bombs, detonators, time pencils, fuse

 - Special rations for the Indian patrols